codecraft-team/Playground/DynamicAngular/ReadMe.md

 # Dynamic loading Modules in Angular

-This is a serie of collecting expirence how it is possible to load Angular Modules absolutelly dynamicly.
+This is a serie of examples to collecting experience in what it is necessary to load Angular Modules absolutely dynamically.

-The current samples are build in following order and with the described intension to get a idea of a small part of the whole cake :-)
+The samples are created in following order and with the described intention to get a idea of a small part of the whole cake :-)

 1. DynamicComponentSimpleLoadSample
   * Loading a Angular Component with ViewContainerRef